CoLab-Glasgow/Coconut/README.md

 ### Download C++ ###
 On Windows,  you can download from [here.](https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-170/ "Install C and C++ support in Visual Studio")

+On Mac, you can download Xcode from Apple store and use Command Line Tool and then choose C++ in the Language section.

 ### Download the library ###